 Art Allen, in the green shirt without a hard hat, joined the Yuma County Farm Bureau in breaking ground on their new office building that was recently completed.
 Allen is a big advocate of volunteer leadership and believes the next generation, the millennials, need to step.
 As the saying goes, "The world is run by those who show up."

 Why did you choose to go into agriculture?
 Well, I don’t know that I chose it more than the love that I had for it was the reason why.
 Maybe it chose me; maybe it chose my family members before me, and hopefully my family members after me.
 That’s the real challenge, perpetuating the family farm.
 Even though our family farm is corporate, and it is much larger than anything we had ever imagined.
 Growing up with forty acres, and now a few thousand is a big change.

 Julie added: It sounds like you’ve grown just about everything, but you’ve really gotten into the veggies…Art said: Well, I haven’t grown everything and I really don’t know that much about vegetables.
 The two young men that I talked about earlier, Kent [Inglett] and John [Boelts], only went to college for a little bit.
 They didn’t finish college.
-Instead, they went to work for produce companies and they learned the business.
+Instead, they went to work for

 I looked at that and thought, okay, I want the family farm to continue.
 I am not necessarily a vegetable farmer; I am a farmer.
 But I knew that if we needed to go further than my generation, I had to innovate into something that I wasn’t comfortable with.
 But they work, they know the business and they know produce.
 So, I let them do the vegetables.

 Will anyone in your family -